 What you need

 When doing newborn photography lifestyle sessions you will obviously need to think about what you need to take along to you to your session which can prove difficult.
 And I know that first hand having used to do these sessions when I first started out.
-Now I have my own studio, the ideams that I have and are a must are as follows:
+Now I have my own studio which is the most ideal (in my option) and my must have items are: